 After getting his B.Sc. in Neuroscience (2019) from the University of Lethbridge, Jackson continued his education at the uLethbridge working towards his M.Sc. of Neuroscience.
 In 2019, he joined the Pellis lab in collaboration with Dr. Heather Hill (St. Mary’s University, San Antonio) to research play behavior in beluga whales.
 This research focused on the development of social behaviors and play behaviors in juvenile and adult whales.
 Now he is working on his PhD under the supervision of Dr. Sergio Pellis investigating the consequences of natural development on both brain and behavior in rats.
 He also has a keen interest in social behaviors, using social network analysis to understand social bonds, social relationships and movement analysis.
 His aims to better understand the development of social behavior and how play behaviors influence the development of the brain.

 Crystal Mulik, B.Sc.
-(Lab Research Assistant)
+(Honours Thesis student)

 Crystal completed a B.Sc. in Neuroscience with a minor in French in June 2020.

 She is now working towards a B.Sc. in Psychology.
 She has conducted metabolomics research on transgenerational stress and the gut-brain axis.